 The music festival industry is one of the fastest growing industries in the world, generating more than $20 billion in revenue every year.
 More than one hundred large events are planned around the U.S. this year.
 Concert organizers, including Live Nation, have more revenue than traditional record labels.
 The music festival industry is so lucrative that the company owns four of the top five music festivals, with many other venues taking advantage of this.
 While concert-goers don’t necessarily pay high ticket prices, they are willing to pay high prices to get a front-row seat at major events.

 The music festival industry is a critical part of celebrity-driven pop culture, and they are a vital component of local economic development.
 On a single weekend, up to 90,000 people can attend a music festival.
 Small towns that lack tourist infrastructure or a large population, can pack a powerful financial punch.
-In a rural areas, where the economy is weak and infrastructure is poor, the festival industry may be undervalued.
+In rural areas, where the economy is weak and infrastructure is poor, the festival industry may be undervalued.